bigalv69/modules/doc/source/module.rst

        Variable renamed from ``MODULES_LMCONFLICT`` to
        ``__MODULES_LMCONFLICT``

-.. envvar:: __MODULES_LMEXTRATAG

- A colon separated list of the tags corresponding to all loaded *modulefiles* that have been set through the :option:`--tag` option.
-Each element in this list starts by the name of the loaded *modulefile* followed by all explicitly set tags applying to it.
-The loaded modulefile and its tags are separated by the ampersand character.

- This environment variable is intended for :command:`module` command internal use to distinguish from all tags those that have been specifically set with :option:`--tag` option.

- .. only:: html

-    .. versionadded:: 5.1

 .. envvar:: __MODULES_LMINIT

  A colon separated list describing the modulepaths that have been enabled and